evryn/vue-registrar/docs/getting-started/using-vuex-module-assembler.md

 ## Preparing Module
 ### 1. Define entry point
-Consider a specific directory to put your common components there.
+Consider a specific directory to put your vuex modules there.
 For example:
 ```
 .       <--- Root of your project
 ├── dist